gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 database name and credentials using the entries mysql['morpheus\_db'], mysql['morpheus\_db\_user'], and mysql['morpheus\_password'] respectively.
-The database user requires write access to all tables in the {morpheus} database with the all privileges statement.
+The database user requires write access to all tables in the |morpheus| database with the all privileges statement.

 Message Queue Tier
 ^^^^^^^^^^^^^^^^^^